Patek Philippe Cal.9″90 18ct 1939

 The movement has been fully overhauled and serviced by a Master Watchmaker.
 This means dismantling the movement to each of its component parts, careful inspection under high magnification, replacement where necessary with only genuine parts, then careful reassembly and adjustment, before final calibration in 5 positions.
 The movement winds sets and runs accurately and reliably and at final testing and calibration, it was running within +8 seconds per day, averaged over 5 positions.
 This is truly outstanding for any watch of this age.
 We are therefore highly confident in offering our 12-month warranty* with this watch.

-This wonderful example is all the more desirable due to having an 18ct yellow gold case.
-As stated earlier, rectangular Patek Philippe watches are rare, due to low production numbers, which makes these highly sought after today and the 18ct gold case just adds to the desirability.
-The case-back nicely follows the contours of the wrist and is beautifully crafted with multiple facets providing a classical look and the beautiful, elegant bezel provides added style to the watch.
+This wonderful example is all the more desirable due to it having an 18ct yellow gold rectangular case.
+As stated earlier, rectangular Patek Philippe watches are rare, due to low production numbers, which make these highly sought after today and the 18ct gold case just adds to the desirability.
+The case-back nicely follows the contours of the wrist and is beautifully crafted with multiple facets providing a classic look and the beautiful, elegant bezel provides added style to the watch.

 Patek Philippe watches have always been conservatively sized and at 20mm across, excluding the crown, this was a typical for the period.
-However, this watch measures 33mm corner to corner, excluding the lugs and 40mm, including the beautiful straight lugs, making this a good sized watch for this period.
+However, this watch measures 33mm corner to corner, excluding the lugs and 40mm, including the beautiful straight lugs, making this actually a good-sized watch for this period.

 The condition of the two-piece case is outstanding, indicating the watch has seen only light and careful use.
 It is as sturdy and tight as the day it was made, with its two halves pressing together with a very firm click and there are no scratches, other marks, or signs of wear visible to the naked eye.

-Inside the case is all correctly signed and as expected: ‘Patek Philippe & Co.’, ‘Geneve’ and ‘Fab Suisse’, with Swiss 18ct hallmarks and the case serial number 611725.
+Inside the case-back is all correctly signed and as expected: ‘Patek Philippe & Co.’, ‘Geneve’ and ‘Fab Suisse’, with Swiss 18ct hallmarks and the case serial number 611725.

 The Strap & Buckle

-A high quality, matt black lizard strap is fitted, along with a matching gold-plated Jaeger-LeCoultre buckle.
-Please note, we feel the strap matches the watch nicely, but if a different colour or style of strap is preferred, please let us know and we will do our best to oblige free of charge.
+A high quality matt dark blue lizard strap is fitted, along with a plan gold-plated buckle.
+Please note, we feel the strap matches the watch nicely, however if a different colour or style of strap is preferred, please let us know and we will do our best to oblige free of charge.
 We carry tan, conker, dark brown and black in stock in plain padded leather, crocodile skin or lizard skin, however, we can also obtain most types and colours at short notice.